Tang Yuan (Sweet Rice Balls with Black Sesame Filling)

 Tang Yuan Recipe Instructions

 In a food processor or blender, finely grind the roasted black sesame seeds.
 Add the caster sugar (AKA superfine sugar) and use a spatula to mix together in the food processor a bit.
-Then add the butter and pulse for 10 seconds at a time until the mixture is well combined.
+Then add the butter and pulse for 10 seconds at a time to combine.

 Scoop everything out into a bowl and put in the refrigerator for about 30 minutes.
 The purpose of this cooling process is to harden the mixture slightly for easy handling later.